GLOBAL LEADERSHIP FORUM

 A unique aspect of the GLF program is that leadership and management content is put through the lens of leaders that are globally minded and have global and social impact dimensions to their work.

-GLF is committed to advancing conversations in the cohort around the interplay between power, privilege, racism, colonialism, and the white savior complex in global development, leadership and management.
+The GLF program is guided by the framing questions that follow.
+Specific topics for each cohort are determined by the faculty in response to the real=time challenges and needs of the group.
+Throughout the cohort, GLF is committed to advancing conversations around the interplay between power, privilege, racism, colonialism, and the white savior complex in global development, leadership and management.

-Topics may include: origins and development of social purpose commitments; hope and motivation; professional evolution and aspirations; a needs assessment on management and leadership; vision and mission; values and culture; inclusive leadership.
+Topics may include: origins and development of social purpose commitments; hope and motivation; professional evolution and aspirations; vision and mission; values and culture; personal strengths & growth edges; rest & renewal; kitchen cabinet and support; future goals.

-Topics may include: Vision.
-Mission, Value Proposition and Theory of Change; Agility and Adaptability; Equity; Change Management; Boards; Teams; Power and Influence; Strategy and Planning; Mindful Messaging; Constituency Development; Learning and Impact; Navigating Difficult Conversations.
+Topics may include: Adaptive Leadership; Theory of Change; Organizational Endgame; Agility and Adaptability; Diversity, Equity, Inclusion; Change and Transition Management; Strategy and Planning; Learning and Impact; Governance Structures.

 Schedule and Time Commitment

-Cohorts meet for three day long retreats and four half-day session over the duration of six to seven months.
-When the cohort meets for the first time, a mutually agreeable schedule for the remainder of the program is established.
+Cohorts meet for a total of five days -- broken into full day and half sessions -- over six to seven months.
+When the cohort meets for the first time, a mutually agreeable schedule for the sessions is established.

 Between sessions, cohort participants have assignments that may include readings, short videos, peer check-ins, and applying and practicing new ways of leading.
-Participants may opt to receive up to three hours of coaching, thought partnership, or mentoring during the program from cohort faculty.
+Participants are invited to schedule up to two one-on-one coaching or mentoring meetings with cohort faculty to support individualized leadership goals, challenges, and growth.

 All cohort participants prepare and lead a short presentation on their leadership at the closing of the cohort.